bengisugelin/DevOps/8_AWS part1/aws2.md

 ![image](https://github.com/bengisugelin/DevOps/assets/113550043/338bc843-624f-410c-aa93-7d9d83b5f3e7)

-We have a;ready created a key pair, and we will be just selecting it.
+We have already created a key pair, and we will be just selecting it.

 ![image](https://github.com/bengisugelin/DevOps/assets/113550043/e994d366-a2c2-416e-96bf-c74075856d64)